The Royale: Plot

+The episode opens with a discussion between Captain Picard and Commander Riker about Fermat's Last Theorem, which in the canon of the series had remained unsolved for 800 years (the theorem was proved in 1995, six years after the episode aired).

 Following a tip from a Klingon ship, the Federation starship Enterprise, under the command of Captain Jean-Luc Picard, finds debris from an Earth ship orbiting an uninhabitable alien planet.
 A sample of the debris beamed aboard shows NASA markings and a 52-star American flag, dating the ship to the mid-to-late 21st century and establishing that it had traveled far beyond the capability of ships of that era.
 Scans of the planet reveal a small anomalous area capable of supporting human life, so Commander Riker, Lt.
 Worf, and Lt.
 Commander Data beam down to investigate, and find a revolving door standing alone in a dark void.
 Upon entering, they find themselves in an old Earth-style hotel and casino called The Royale, where they are cut off from contact with the Enterprise.

 The away team soon discovers they are trapped inside the casino, and after making several unsuccessful attempts to leave, they decide to explore the building.
 In a hotel room, they find the desiccated but preserved remains of Col. Stephen Richey, a NASA astronaut, and a pulp novel entitled Hotel Royale.
 Upon reading Richey's diary, they learn that his starship had launched in 2037, been accidentally contaminated by an unknown alien race, then transported through a wormhole across the galaxy; he was the only survivor.
-Taking pity on him, the aliens created The Royale for him, thinking the novel's story represented humans' preferred way of living, whereas Richey found it unbearable thanks to the poor quality of the novel.
+Taking pity on Richey, the aliens created The Royale for him, thinking the novel's story represented humans' preferred way of living, whereas Richey found it unbearable thanks to the poor quality of the novel.
 He lived there for 38 years until his death, and his remains have been in the room for 283 years.